Eugenio vs. Drilon

 Issues

-- Whether P.D.
-957 applies retroactively to land purchase agreements entered into prior to its enactment in 1976.
+- Retroactivity of P.D.
+957: Whether P.D.
+957 should be applied retroactively to a subdivision purchase contract executed prior to its enactment.

-- Whether the failure to develop the subdivision constitutes legal justification for the non-payment of amortizations by the buyer under Section 23 of P.D.
+- Justification for Non-Payment: Whether the developer's failure to develop the subdivision legally justified the buyer's suspension of amortization payments under P.D.
 957.

 Ruling